pydata/xarray/doc/user-guide/hierarchical-data.rst

 We can subset our tree to select only nodes of interest in various ways.

 Similarly to on a real filesystem, matching nodes by common patterns in their paths is often useful.
-We can use :py:meth:`DataTree.match` for this:
+We can use :py:meth:`xarray.core.datatree.DataTree.match` for this:

 .. ipython:: python